padrinobook/padrinobook/chapters/login_and_registration.md

 it hard to test them and you always have to take them with you.
 Besides they add a kind of hidden magic to your code, you may forget when you that they are always around you.
 Better way is to make those calls explicit in your controller.
 That where **Plain Old Ruby Objects** ([PORO](http://blog.steveklabnik.com/posts/2011-09-06-the-secret-to-rails-oo-design "PORO")) jump in.
-They make magic calls explicit and are easier to test.
+They make magic calls explicit, are easier to test, and reusable.
 \end{aside}